Связаться с нами

 The Links feature enables the definition and presentation of named links to any number of reference URLs or documents.

 To add a reference link for a component, select it in the workspace, click the button in the Links section of the Properties panel, and then enter the link Name and its target URL or file path.
 The link is then accessible by right-clicking on the component in the workspace and selecting the link Name from the References sub-menu.

 The component links, as presented in the panel and workspace, are internally based on Name/Value pairs in the format of

 n is number of the link in the list, based on the order of creation).
 See the Parameter Table Editor entry for that component to see more detail.

 Not unlike the Link parameter, the HelpURL parameter allows the definition of a link from a component to an external document, such as a PDF, or web page URL.
 When added as a component parameter, this link is activated when the F1 key is pressed over the component on the schematic sheet, or when that component is selected in the Libraries panel.
 Note that this action will override the normal F1 key feature, which links to the relevant page in the Altium online documentation.

-The Help link is added as a user parameter under the Parameters tab of Properties panel, when a component is selected in the design space.
-Click the drop-down button to create a new parameter in the list, enter
+The Help link is added as a user parameter under the Parameters tab of Properties panel, when a component is selected in the workspace.
+Click the button to create a new parameter in the list, enter

 HelpURL as the parameter Name and then the target path/URL as the parameter Value.